awsdocs/amazon-api-gateway-developer-guide/doc_source/integration-request-basic-setup.md

 This IAM role must contain a policy to allow the action to be executed\.
 It must also have API Gateway declared \(in the role's trust relationship\) as a trusted entity to assume the role\.
 Such permissions can be granted on the action itself\.
 They are known as resource\-based permissions\.
 For the Lambda integration, you can call the Lambda's [addPermission](https://docs.aws.amazon.com/lambda/latest/dg/API_AddPermission.html) action to set the resource\-based permissions and then set `credentials` to null in the API Gateway integration request\.

 We discussed the basic integration setup\.
 Advanced settings involve mapping method request data to the integration request data\.
-After discussing the basic setup for an integration response, we cover advanced topics in [Set up Request and Response Data Mappings Using the API Gateway Console](how-to-method-settings-execution-console.md), where we also cover passing payload through and handling content encodings\.
+After discussing the basic setup for an integration response, we cover advanced topics in [Set up request and response data mappings using the API Gateway console](how-to-method-settings-execution-console.md), where we also cover passing payload through and handling content encodings\.